dev-bhoomi/district-weather-app/README.md

-# Compound Interest Calculator
+# District-Weather-Application

-This Compound Interest Calculator is a web application built using React.js, JavaScript, CSS, and HTML.
-It enables users to easily calculate compound interest based on their principal amount, interest rate, compounding frequency(Annually, Quarterly, Semi-Annually, and Monthly), and investment duration.
-The user-friendly interface allows for quick and accurate calculations with dynamic results visualization.
-## Features
+Developed a weather application that provides real-time weather information for any city.Users can input the name of a city to view the current temperature along with a weekly weather forecast.The user interface dynamically changes based on the weather conditions, offering a visual representationof the weather.
+The application is built using React, JavaScript, CSS, HTML, and integrates with the RapidAPI for weather data.

-- #### Dynamic Calculation :
+- #### City-Based Weather Search :
-Computes the compound interest based on the provided inputs and selected compounding interval.

-- #### Visual Representation:
- Displays the calculated amount over the investment period using a graphical chart, allowing users to visualize the growth of their investment over time.
+-  Enter the name of any city to retrieve and display the current temperature and weather conditions.

 - #### Responsive Design :
-The application is fully responsive, ensuring a seamless user experience across different devices and screen sizes.
+- The application is fully responsive, ensuring a seamless user experience across different devices and screen sizes.
+- #### Question Loading :
+-  Allows manual loading of questions, ensuring a unique experience with each playthrough.

 ## Languages/Library